Jump to:

 Recipe FAQs

-Cold, leftover jasmine or any medium- to long-grain white rice works best.
-Fresh rice is okay if it's not wet or mushy.
+Cold leftover jasmine rice works best, but any medium- to long-grain white rice is fine.
+Fresh rice also works as long as it is not too wet or mushy.

-Use cold, leftover rice, cook over high heat, and don't crowd the pan.
-This keeps the rice from getting mushy and helps everything brown for better flavor.
+Use cold leftover rice, cook over high heat, and do not overcrowd the pan.
+This helps keep the rice from getting mushy and gives it better flavor.

-This usually means the rice was too wet, too fresh, or stirred too much.
-Fried rice works best with cold, leftover rice.
-If using fresh rice, spread it out and let it cool first so the grains dry a bit.
+If using fresh rice, spread it out and let it cool first so the grains can dry out a bit.

 What to Serve with Adobo Fried Rice

-- Lechon kawali: Crispy fried pork belly with crunchy skin and tender meat.
+- Lechon kawali: Crispy fried pork belly with crunchy skin.

-- Tortang sayote: Simple omelet made with shredded chayote.
+- Tortang sayote: Omelet made with shredded chayote.

 - Lumpia: Crispy spring rolls filled with veggies, meat, or shrimp.

-- Ukoy: Crunchy shrimp fritters, great with vinegar dip.
+- Ukoy: Crispy shrimp fritters with vinegar dip.

-- Fried fish: Seasoned fish fried until crisp, served with soy sauce or vinegar.
+- Fried fish: Seasoned fish fried until crisp.

-- Inihaw na liempo: Grilled marinated pork belly with a slightly tangy taste.
+- Inihaw na liempo: Grilled marinated pork belly.

-- Filipino bbq skewers: Sweet and savory pork skewers grilled over charcoal.
+- Filipino bbq skewers: Grilled sweet and savory pork skewers.

 Other Rice Recipes You May Like